BaraaZ95/Movie-Recommendations-Engine/README.md

-# MLOPs-Recsys
+# MLOPs Recommendation Engine
-End to end MLOPs recommendation engine from cleaning the data, training and logging the model using Weights and Biases, Making an API using FastApi and Designing a frontend using Streamlit
+End to end MLOPs recommendation engine from cleaning the data, training and logging the model using Weights and Biases, writing the data to Postgresql, making an API using FastApi and Designing a frontend using Streamlit